xkisxk/tp/docs/DeveloperGuide.md

 4. Test case: `test` -> `3`

    Expected: Error is thrown.
-Error message indicating that there are no cards to test.
+Error message indicating that there are no cards to test is printed.

 **Taking Test**
 1. Test case: `test` -> `1` -> answer the questions, within the time limit, as per below: